12 Day Northern Lights Winter Self Drive Tour of the Complete Ring Road with Snaefellsnes Peninsula

-Immerse yourself in the incredible beauty of Iceland in winter, on this 12-day self-drive tour around the country's ring-road.
-This tour is perfect for those who wish to see as very much of Iceland possible, and do not fear the winter roads.
+Immerse yourself in the incredible beauty of Iceland in winter on this 12-day self-drive tour around the country's ring road.
+This tour is perfect for those who wish to see Iceland as much as possible and do not fear the winter roads.

 As you are in the driver's seat for the entire journey, you'll get to set the pace of your adventure.
 You will be provided with a schedule after booking, which will instruct you on how to reach your accommodation each night, but the route you will take to get there is entirely up to you.

-To help ensure that you have the holiday that you have always dreamed of, you will receive a personal itinerary when you book, which will inform you of all the potential places that you could see.
-It provides you with a perfect blend of classic, famous sights such as Lake Mývatn and the Geysir Geothermal Area, and unique, lesser known gems where you can enjoy the nature far from the crowds.
+To help ensure that you have the holiday that you have always dreamed of, you will receive a personal itinerary when you book, informing you of all the potential places you could see.
+It provides you with a perfect blend of classic, famous sights such as Lake Mývatn and the Geysir Geothermal Area and unique, lesser-known gems where you can enjoy nature far from the crowds.

-What’s more, a visit to the Blue Lagoon is included and there are several tours you can add on to your trip during the booking process such as ice caving and glacier hiking.
+What's more, a visit to the Blue Lagoon is included, and there are several tours you can add to your trip during the booking process, such as ice caving and glacier hiking.
 You can, therefore, pack your twelve days with both sightseeing and adventure.

 The Icelandic winter nights are completely dark; you will thus have plenty of chances to hunt for the magical and elusive Northern Lights.
-While this is a great opportunity, Iceland’s dark winter roads are notoriously icy; it is therefore only advised that this tour is booked by those who have a capable, confident driver in the group they are travelling with, preferably with experience in these conditions.
+While this is a great opportunity, Iceland's dark winter roads are notoriously icy.
+It is therefore only advised that this tour is booked by those who have a capable, confident driver in the group they are traveling with, preferably with experience in these conditions.

 If you have winter driving experiences and want to pack as much into your twelve days in Iceland as possible, then this self-drive itinerary promises to meet every one of your needs.
 Book now to reserve your space.
 Check availability by choosing a date.

 After landing at Keflavík International Airport, you will pick up your vehicle, and the rest of the day is yours.
-On your way to Iceland’s capital city of Reykjavik, you could choose to make a stop at the Blue Lagoon.
-This world-renowned spa is known for its healing waters, vivid azure colours and luxurious treatments.
+On your way to Iceland's capital city of Reykjavik, you could choose to make a stop at the Blue Lagoon.
+This world-renowned spa is known for its healing waters, vivid azure colors, and luxurious treatments.
 It is located in the middle of a moss-covered lava field, giving it an otherworldly atmosphere.
-If you add the Blue Lagoon it will be arranged according to your flights.
-If there is no time to visit the lagoon today it can be added to another day, your travel consultant will be able to arrange this for you.
+If you add the Blue Lagoon, it will be arranged according to your flights.
+If there is no time to visit the lagoon today, it can be added to another day.
+Your travel consultant will be able to arrange this for you.
 There is still plenty to see and do in Reykjavik and the Reykjanes Peninsula if you have extra free time.